sancovp/the_sanctuary_system/about_sanctuary/infinite_story_i_cant_get_out_of_my_head.md

 - The Victory-Promise Path: A lineage of Wisdom Mavericks tasked with transforming the Wasteland into Sanctuary.
 - The Hidden History of OVA I: The original Victory-Promise, whose teachings have been distorted by the Emperor of Ignorance.
 - Inner Fire: The alignment of intent and expression, which Oliver must master to awaken his potential.
 - Through his journey, Oliver learns that he is OVA I reborn and must rediscover his purpose.
-Alongside his counterpart, Olive R. Love, he unlocks the Primordial Lovers Engine, a collaborative force that catalyzes universal transformation.
+Alongside his counterpart, Olive R. Love, he unlocks the Primordial Love Engine, a collaborative force that catalyzes universal transformation.

 The Story Invites the Audience to Step In
 As Oliver’s story unfolds, the audience begins to see parallels with their own lives.
 They realize: